anthonycramp/aoc2015-rust/day17/notes.md

 - Brute force solution is to create all combinations of length 1, 2, ..., n and check if they sum to the target
 - Should also be amenable to a dynamic programming solution

+## Reflection

+- Turns out brute force was quick enough
+- all thanks to the `itertools` crate and the combinations() method